 The course contains 27 videos which begin with the Law of The Three Ls for reading hands: Linear, Logic and Learning which help you put a structure around the hand reading process.

-Other videos cover important concepts such as:
+Other videos cover essential concepts such as:

-- the shapes of ranges,
+- The shapes of ranges,

-- playing in 3bet and 4bet pots
+- Playing in 3bet and 4bet pots

-- exploiting capped ranges
+- Exploiting capped ranges

-- lots of great examples plus more.
+- lots of great hand reading example

 Here is the full course content: